alashkov83/hydrocluster/README.md

-The Log window shows the numerical results of clustering, namely the number of chains and clusters, the percentage of noise and the optimal values of the hyper parameters (eps,min\_samples) and the metric used.
+The Log window shows the numerical results of clustering, namely the number of chains and clusters, the percentage of noise and the optimal values of the hyperparameters (eps,min\_samples) and the metric used.
 Further study of the macromolecule can be carried out using the PyMol program (Options-&gt; OpenPyMol) (Fig. 3).